 In 1999, President Dave Reynolds began a major building renovation project that was split into three phases.
 Reynolds selected Bob Walker and Richard Moore to chair the committee.
 Phase I successfully added a handicapped west entrance to the facility, as well as a relocation of the office space.
 This phase was completed in 2002 under the additional guidance of President Paul Vandevert.
 Phase II, which began in May 2005, consisted of a teardown of the original shop and an expansion to roughly five times the original shop floor space.
 This addition afforded the Guild with additional rehearsal room and storage space while constructing a new state of the art shop at stage level.
 The addition allows the Guild to produce more extravagant shows.

-Recently, the Board gathered under the guidance of President Mike Moseley to determine the future needs of the organization.
+In 2012, the Board gathered under the guidance of President Mike Moseley to determine the future needs of the organization.
 With many subjects presented, the organization selected to proceed with two projects.
-You are witnessing the first – that of a major revision of the Players Guild of Dearborn website.
-The new site provides user friendly access and allows for ease of ticket purchase, membership news, and easy updating of information.
+First – that of a major revision of the Players Guild of Dearborn website to provide user friendly access and allows for ease of ticket purchase, membership news, and easy updating of information.
 The second project returns to the age old theme of building renovation.
 Phase III, planned during the 1999 project, intends to offer a handicapped east entrance to the facility and a new box office.
-Noting comments from our patrons, we seek to replace the seating in the house to improve sight lines and provide comfort to those we cherish.
-Know that as we continue our sage of “This Old Theatre,” the building renovation will not end with the completion of Phase II, but will plan, conduct, and complete other renovations on a continuum.

-After almost 85 years in Dearborn, the Guild has become a fixture in the community.
+After 90 years in Dearborn, the Guild has become a fixture in the community.
 Many of the patrons have been coming to productions for decades.
-We have 52 Honorary Members who have been with us for at least 25 consecutive years.
+We have 50+ Honorary Members who have been with us for at least 25 consecutive years.
 A few of these folks have been active in the Guild for more than forty years.
 Some of them remember when actors such as George Peppard (Breakfast at Tiffany’s and TV’s Banacek and The A-Team), Chad Everett (TV’s Medical Center), and Tom Skerritt (Top Gun, Steel Magnolias, and TV’s Picket Fences) made very early debuts at the Guild.
 Longevity of its members is what gives the Guild its rich history.
-And their collective experience makes it possible to create quality performances year after year.
+And their collective experience makes it possible to create the magic of live theatre year after year.